Parking Knowledge Zone

 1.4 "Specification Document" means a statement of work, quotation or other similar document describing the goods and services to be provided by the Supplier;

-1.5 "Supplier" means The Parking Shop Limited, Scrivens Barn, Whiston Road, Castle Ashby, Northamptonshire NN7 1LF.
+1.5 "Supplier" means Modal Innovation Limited t/a The Parking Shop and parkingshopdirect, The Jersey Barn, no 8, Castle Ashby, Northamptonshire NN7 1LF.

 2.1 These Terms and Conditions shall apply to all contracts for the supply of goods and services by the Supplier to the Customer.